noumanshoaib/dota-gsi/README.md

 PORT=3001
 ```

-As the **backend** is running on port 3000, the frontend is set to run on port 3001 to avoid port conflicts.
+As the **backend** is running on port `3000`, the frontend is set to run on port `3001` to avoid port conflicts.
 You can run it on any port as required.

 The **REACT_APP_SOCKET_SERVER_URL** should be the socket.io server URL, which is the URL of your backend.
-So, if your backend is running on http://127.0.0.1:3000, this should be the URL you put here.
+So, if your backend is running on `http://127.0.0.1:3000`, this should be the URL you put here.

 ## Final Step - Enabling Game State Integration (GSI) for Dota 2

 Enabling GSI is a two-step process.
 First, instruct the game client to enable GSI by following these steps:

-1. Open Steam and navigate to your library.
+1. Open Steam and navigate to your `library`.
-2. Right-click on Dota 2 and select `Properties`.
+2. Right-click on `Dota 2` and select `Properties`.
 3. Click on the `General` tab.
 4. In the `Launch Options` field, enter `-gamestateintegration`.